Leica SL vs Sony A7 III

 Travel and landscape photographers will find it useful that the SL has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The A7 III is a recent model that features in the current product line-up of Sony.
-In contrast, the SL has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SL has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SL was succeeded by the Leica SL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.
+Further information on the features and operation of the SL and A7 III can be found, respectively, in the Leica SL Manual (free pdf) or the online Sony A7 III Manual.

 So what conclusions can be drawn?
 Is the Leica SL better than the Sony A7 III or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.